jakesgordon/sprite-factory-and-rails31/README.md

     SpriteFactory.csspath = "/assets/"

-But I'll need to update sprite-factory to allow output filename overrides, perhaps a simple :erb => true argument to add the .erb extension ?
+So I'll need to update sprite-factory to allow output filename overrides, perhaps a simple :erb => true argument to add the .erb extension ? or a very explicit :output_stylesheet => 'path', :output_image => 'path'